 The content of home learning will vary according to age, ability and subject matter.
 We believe that the work assigned should further discussion or other forms of interaction either between children and their parents or with other members of the family or friends and peers.
-Home learning does not just mean formal exercises carried out by children without help from adults or finishing off work not completed in class.
+Home learning does not just mean formal exercises carried out by children without help from adults.
 In the case of younger children, it is the involvement of adults in joint activities, however brief, which is most valuable in promoting children's learning.
 Older children are given work gradually increasing in its complexity, which might include: information gathering, reading in preparation for future lessons, preparing oral presentations or more traditional assignments.